Desert

 Plants and animals living in the desert need special adaptations to survive in the harsh environment.
 Plants tend to be tough and wiry with small or no leaves, water-resistant cuticles, and often spines to deter herbivory.
-Some annual plants germinate, bloom and die in the course of a few weeks after rainfall, while other long-lived plants survive for years and have deep root systems able to tap underground moisture.
+Some annual plants germinate, bloom, and die within a few weeks after rainfall, while other long-lived plants survive for years and have deep root systems that are able to tap underground moisture.
 Animals need to keep cool and find enough food and water to survive.
-Many are nocturnal, and stay in the shade or underground during the heat of the day.
+Many are nocturnal and stay in the shade or underground during the day's heat.
 They tend to be efficient at conserving water, extracting most of their needs from their food and concentrating their urine.
 Some animals remain in a state of dormancy for long periods, ready to become active again during the rare rainfall.
 They then reproduce rapidly while conditions are favorable before returning to dormancy.

 People have struggled to live in deserts and the surrounding semi-arid lands for millennia.
 Nomads have moved their flocks and herds to wherever grazing is available, and oases have provided opportunities for a more settled way of life.
 The cultivation of semi-arid regions encourages erosion of soil and is one of the causes of increased desertification.
 Desert farming is possible with the aid of irrigation, and the Imperial Valley in California provides an example of how previously barren land can be made productive by the import of water from an outside source.
 Many trade routes have been forged across deserts, especially across the Sahara, and traditionally were used by caravans of camels carrying salt, gold, ivory and other goods.
 Large numbers of slaves were also taken northwards across the Sahara.
-Some mineral extraction also takes place in deserts, and the uninterrupted sunlight gives potential for the capture of large quantities of solar energy.
+Some mineral extraction also takes place in deserts, and the uninterrupted sunlight gives potential for capturing large quantities of solar energy.